Borrowing to Pay for College

 Students must file the FAFSA to be considered for this loan.

 Moderate interest loans awarded directly to students.
 Freshmen may borrow up to $3,500 annually, sophomores up to $4,500 annually, and juniors and seniors up to $5,500 annually.
 These loans are federally guaranteed and no interest accrues, nor is any payment due, until six months after the student ceases to be at least a half-time student.
-The interest rate is a fixed 4.99 percent for undergraduate subsidized loans.
-These rates are effective July 1, 2022
+The interest rate is a fixed percentage for undergraduate subsidized loans.

 Loans not Based on Need

-FAFSA required for Unsubsidized Stafford Loan, PLUS Loan, and Graduate PLUS Loan only.
+A completed FAFSA is required for Unsubsidized Direct Loan, PLUS Loan, and Graduate PLUS Loans.

 Available to all students regardless of need.
 Loan amounts are the same as for the need-based subsidized program.
 However, under this program borrowers do not qualify for federal interest subsidy payments.
 Thus interest accrues while the student is in school.
 Repayment of principal begins six months after the student is no longer enrolled half-time.
-The interest rate is a fixed 4.99 percent for undergraduate students and 6.54 percent for graduate and professional students.
+The interest rate is a fixed percentage for undergraduate, graduate and professional students.

 Federal Parent Loan for Undergraduate Students (PLUS)

-Parents may borrow up to the cost of education, less any other aid, per academic year for each dependent enrolled at least half-time.
-Interest rate is a fixed 7.54 percent.
+Federal Parent Loan for Undergraduate Students (PLUS) Parents may borrow up to the cost of education, less any other aid, per academic year for each dependent enrolled at least half-time.
+Interest rate is a fixed 8.94 percent.
 Payment of PLUS loans may be deferred while the student is enrolled in school.
 Please check with the Department of Education regarding this option.
-If deferment is not requested payment will begin 60 days after the final loan disbursement for the academic year in which the loan was made..
+If deferment is not requested payment will begin 60 days after the final loan disbursement for the academic year in which the loan was made.

 Graduate PLUS Loan

-For graduate students who need financial assistance beyond the $20,500 Stafford Loan maximum, there is the federal Graduate PLUS Loan program.
+For graduate students who need financial assistance beyond the $20,500 Federal Direct Unsubsidized Loan maximum, there is the federal Graduate PLUS Loan program.
 The Graduate PLUS Loan allows for the deferment of repayment while the student is enrolled in school.
-The Graduate PLUS Loan carries a fixed interest rate of 7.54 percent.
-The maximum amount a student may borrow from the Graduate PLUS Loan program is Elon’s cost of attendance less any Stafford Loans and other forms of financial aid a student may be receiving.
+The Graduate PLUS Loan carries a fixed interest rate of 8.94 percent.
+The maximum amount a student may borrow from the Graduate PLUS Loan program is Elon’s cost of attendance less any Federal Direct Student Loans and other forms of financial aid a student may be receiving.

 Private Alternative Loan Programs